 - Marketing specialists– You need to localize your content in a way that you will easily appeal to the target audience and a marketing specialist will help you do this

-You need to understand that a localization translation process is very complex and that is why all these professionals are needed to see it to fruition.
+You need to understand that a localization translation process is very complex, and that is why all these professionals are needed to see it to fruition.
 All of them play an essential role in making sure that the process is a success.
-When it comes to translators, be very sure to invest in human translators because they are the only ones who can assure you of accurate translations.
+For translators, be sure to invest in human translators because they are the only ones who can assure you of accurate translations.

-It is always very important to get a manager for any professional project and the same applies for the localization translation process.
+It is always very important to get a manager for any professional project and the same applies to the localization translation process.
 Whether you decide to manage the localization process yourself or hire an expert, make sure your team knows who’s in charge.
-The problem with working with a number of professionals on one project is that without coordination a particular professional might lag the whole process behind.
+The problem with working with several professionals on one project.
+Without coordination, a particular professional might lag the entire process behind.
 Having someone in charge who can constantly check if work is going as planned is very important and lack of it will lead to loss of time and money.
 The manager knows how to prepare for localization and makes sure all steps are followed in the correct order.
-They are able to ensure that a project goes as planned and that all goals are met.
+They can ensure that a project goes as planned and that all goals are met.
 The manager keeps the costs of localization services under control, avoiding overspending through missed deadlines and communication errors.
 He or she sets clear goals and identifies the objectives for each of the stages involved in the localization project.

 Ensuring that your original website is ready for translation is one thing you need not forget.
 There are websites that are usually really complex and localizing them can be such a task.
-You should ensure that your website is ready to take on new versions.
+You should ensure that your website is ready to take on alternative versions.
 This is also referred to as internalization in other terms.
-Through the right coding your website can be translated into any possible language that you might be thinking of.
+Through the right coding, your website can be translated into any language that you might think of.
 Make sure your programmers use Unicode (UTF-8), the only language that supports any character in all alphabets.
 This means that you will able to translate your website into any language in the world because this Unicode takes on alphabets from all languages.
 It is super compatible.

-Design and the layout of a website is very important.
-This is what determines how the outlook of your website will look like after localization.
+The design and the layout of a website are very important.
+This determines how the outlook of your website will look like after localization.
 If your design is as minimalistic as possible the better chances it will have in being spotted by search engines.
-Also choosing a design that can take on a language localization is of most importance.
-You could make an exception for localization in China, though, as Chinese internet users tend to prefer busy and cluttered websites.
+Also, choosing a design that can take on a language localization is of most importance.
+You could make an exception for localization in China, though, as Chinese internet users prefer busy and cluttered websites.